 Credits: 3.
 Contact Hours: 3 hr./wk.
 Prerequisite: EDUC 7500G or present full-time service as a teacher.
-This course must be taken before EDUC 2200I.
+This course must be taken before EDUC 2200l.

-EDCE 7201G - Student/Supervised Teaching in Educational Theatre
+EDCE 7201G - Student/Supervised Teaching in the Arts P-6

 Students will complete their student teaching in grades PreK-6 and attend a weekly seminar.
 Permission of the program director required.